James Anderson (American football): Personal life

-Anderson's nephew is former Liberty Flames starting quarterback and current Tennessee Titans quarterback Malik Willis.
+Anderson's nephew is former Liberty Flames starting quarterback and current Green Bay Packers quarterback Malik Willis.

 James appeared on the ABC Network miniature golf reality show, Holey Moley in August 2020.
 He set a record for longest time on the mechanical gopher.
 After winning in the first round, he was defeated by the Cookie Lady on "Putt the Plank" when his tee shot landed in the sand trap.